Brock Bowers

-Brock Allen Bowers (born December 13, 2002) is an American professional football tight end for the Las Vegas Raiders of the National Football League (NFL).
+Brock Allen Bowers (born December 13, 2002) is an American professional football player who is a tight end for the Las Vegas Raiders of the National Football League (NFL).
 Bowers played college football for the Georgia Bulldogs, where he was a three-time All-American, two-time John Mackey Award winner, and won two national championships.
 He was selected by the Raiders in the first round of the 2024 NFL draft, setting rookie season records for receptions in a season and the most receiving yards by a tight end, earning Pro Bowl and All-Pro honors in the process.

 Early life

 Bowers was born on December 13, 2002, in Napa, California.
 His parents met at Utah State University, where his mother was an All-American softball player who was later inducted into the school's athletic Hall of Fame and his father was an All-Big West center on the school's football team.
 After graduating, his mother became a high school math teacher and softball coach, while his father founded a construction company.
 His sister plays softball at Sacramento State.
 Growing up Bowers played a variety of sports including football, basketball, baseball and soccer.

 Bowers attended Napa High School in Napa, California, where he played football and basketball.
 As a freshman he played quarterback for the school's junior varsity team, running the triple option.
 Bowers joined the varsity team as a sophomore, playing tight end and linebacker, and received his first college offer from Nevada.
 Following his sophomore season, he attended a Nike camp where his athleticism gained the attention of college scouts and led to him receiving about a dozen offers.
 As a junior, Bowers accounted for 1,499 all-purpose yards and set a school record with 14 touchdown receptions, helping lead Napa to the state playoffs just one year after the team finished 0–10.
 For his efforts he was named the Napa County Player of the Year.

 Bowers entered his senior season as a preseason All-American but the season was canceled due to COVID-19 restrictions in California.
 Unable to play or train due to restrictions, he stayed in shape by running up and down the hills of Napa.
 Despite not playing as a senior, he would still be named to the All-American Bowl.